The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model

-This provides a justification for the (approximate) constancy of $\mathcal K^0$ employed in our argumentation above.
-The initial value then of $\mathcal K^0(t_{\rm begin})$ at the onset of the RVM inflation in \eqref{Ksol} is determined from \eqref{bdotK0} by using the parametrization \eqref{Hbdot} on the left hand side, along with the dynamical-system-analysis estimate of the order of the parameter $\varepsilon = \mathcal O(10^{-2})$~\cite{Dorlis:2024uei}.
+This provides a justification for the approximate constancy of $\mathcal K^0$ employed in our argumentation above.
+The initial value then of $\mathcal K^0(t_{\rm begin})$ at the onset of the RVM inflation in \eqref{Ksol} is determined from \eqref{bdotK0} by using the parametrization \eqref{Hbdot} on the left-hand side, along with the dynamical system analysis estimate of the order of the parameter $\varepsilon = \mathcal O(10^{-2})$~\cite{Dorlis:2024uei}.

-We thus observe that the higher-order $\lambda$-dependent corrections in the effective action \eqref{seaE} do not affect at all the lower bound of $\mathcal N_I$, as compared to the $\lambda=0$ case, due to the extreme weakness of those terms.
-Eq.~\eqref{condition} is compatible with the corresponding result in \cite{Dorlis:2024yqw}, based on a dynamical system analysis, where one finds:
+We thus observe that the higher-order $\lambda$-dependent corrections in the effective action~\eqref{seaE} do not affect at all the lower bound of $\mathcal N_I$, as~compared to the $\lambda=0$ case, due to the extreme weakness of these terms.
+Equation~\eqref{condition} is compatible with the corresponding result in~\cite{Dorlis:2024yqw} based on a dynamical system analysis, where one finds

-which ensures continuity of the value of the Chern-Simons anomaly condensate during the transition from the stiff to inflationary eras ($\mathcal N_{\rm stiff}$ denotes the assumed numerical density of sources during the stiff era that precedes the inflationary epoch in the StRVM~\cite{bms,ms1,Dorlis:2024uei}).
+which ensures continuity of the value of the Chern--Simons anomaly condensate during the transition from the stiff to inflationary eras ($\mathcal N_{\rm stiff}$ denotes the assumed numerical density of sources during the stiff era that precedes the inflationary epoch in the StRVM~\cite{bms,ms1,Dorlis:2024uei}).
 The equality in \eqref{condition} is satisfied in order of magnitude by $\mathcal N_{\rm stiff} = \mathcal O(10^{-1})$.
-So the conclusions of the previous approach of \cite{bms,Dorlis:2024yqw} remain qualitatively and quantitatively correct, upon the validity of \eqref{HPl}, which is supported by the Planck-data phenomenology of inflation~\cite{Planck:2018vyg}.
+So, the conclusions of the previous approach of~\cite{bms,Dorlis:2024yqw} remain qualitatively and quantitatively correct, upon~the validity of \eqref{HPl}, which is supported by the Planck data phenomenology of inflation~\cite{Planck:2018vyg}.

-A final remark we would like to make concerns the consistency of the condensate inflation with classical field theory considerations.
-Indeed, despite the fact that the condensate is the result of quantum GW primordial excitations, which condense, nonetheless its value remains consistent with the Euler-Lagrange (classical) equation of motion for the axion-like field $b$, after the formation of the condensate, in a FLRW background:
+A remark we would like to make at this point concerns the consistency of the condensate inflation with classical field theory considerations.
+Indeed, despite the fact that the condensate is the result of quantum GW primordial excitations, which condense, its value remains nonetheless consistent with the Euler--Lagrange (classical) equation of motion for the axion-like field $b$ after~the formation of the condensate in~an FLRW background:

-where in the last line we ignored the subleading $\lambda$-dependent contributions.
-To check the validity of this equation, during the condensate-induced inflation, we rewrite it, for (approximately) constant, \emph{i.e.} $\dot b =0$, as:
+where in the last line, we ignored the subleading $\lambda$-dependent contributions.
+To~check the validity of this equation, during~the condensate-induced inflation, we rewrite it for~an approximate constant, i.e.,~$\dot b =0$, as follows: